 MEDICAID DRUG REBATE PROGRAM

 The Omnibus Reconciliation Act created the Centers for Medicare & Medicaid Services’ (CMS’) MDRP in 1990.
-In order to be reimbursed by the federal government and as a prerequisite to enter the Medicaid and Medicare Part B markets, the Act requires drug manufacturers to offer formula based rebates on outpatient drugs.
+In order to get reimbursed by the federal government, and as a prerequisite to enter the Medicaid and Medicare Part B markets, the Act requires drug manufacturers to offer formula based rebates on outpatient drugs.

 MEDICAID DRUG REBATE PROGRAM SNAPSHOT

 - All 50 states and the District of Columbia cover prescription drugs under the MDRP.

 - The MDRP represents $17.5 billion in annual savings to the states and federal government (Source).

 - Drug manufacturers are required to enter into a national rebate agreement with the Department of Health and Human Services (HHS) Secretary in exchange for state Medicaid coverage of most of their drugs.

 - Click here to view recent changes to the Medicaid National Drug Rebate Agreement (NDRA).